 If you are Pension Credit age, you will not be affected by this change, unless you have a partner who is under Pension Credit age and you are not getting Pension Credit.

-Universal Credit is being introduced gradually across the country and in stages and the Government aims to have it fully rolled out by 2020.
+Universal Credit was introduced gradually across the country and in stages and the Government aims to have it fully rolled out by 2021.

-Universal Credit will be paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent.
-This is very different to the current system so it is worth finding out about these changes so you can start thinking about what you might need to do to prepare for it.
+Universal Credit will be paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent, so it's worth finding out about it so you can start thinking about what you might need to do to prepare for it.